 So, you want to be very careful with sending your Notice to Owner on time.
 A lot of people wait until the last minute.
 Don’t do this!

-Best Business Practice for Notice to Owner
+Best Notice to Owner business practice

 THE INFORMATION ON THIS WEBPAGE IS NOT THE SAME AS LEGAL ADVICE.
 SUNRAY CONSTRUCTION SOLUTIONS, LLC IS NOT AN ATTORNEY OR A LAW FIRM.
 WE RECOMMEND THAT YOU CONSULT WITH AN ATTORNEY.